ChingHuiHui/short-app/README.md

     - Remember to disconnect the observer on cleanup
     - Forgot to set empty array on useEffect
   - [x] Video stored current time, when back to the video and done playing, the video will play from the current time not from the beginning
+  - [ ] Autoplay on mobile need to mute the video

 - TODO(FUTURE)
   - [x] light / dark mode (NOW: only dark mode)